 Ice

-Plenty of ice chills everything perfectly and gives the drink its refreshing, café-style feel, which is the secret to any great summer drink, including my popular cucumber mint lemonade.
+Plenty of ice keeps the drink chilled and gives it that refreshing, café-style finish—similar to my popular cucumber mint lemonade.

 The Secret to the Perfect Copycat Starbucks Pink Drink